DefinetlyNotAI/Logicytics/README.md

 memory-map collector options are strictly typed and bounded before planning.
 Unknown engine fields, duplicate JSON keys, unsafe workspace paths, and invalid collector IDs fail closed; plugin-owned setting fields remain extensible.

+An optional remote integrity manifest requires both an HTTPS `remote_manifest_url` and a pinned lowercase `remote_manifest_sha256`.
+The exact downloaded bytes are authenticated before strict JSON parsing.
+Integrity manifests can contain only a schema version, project version, and file hashes;
+they cannot configure, enable, or add collectors, and collection never depends on the remote endpoint.

 Schema-version `3` JSON files are migrated in memory without modifying the source file.
 Legacy `workers`/`worker_count`, `max_workers`, `output_root`, and